-The Audit Committee's responsibilities include the selection of independent public accountants, reviewing the plan and results of the audit performed by the public accountants of the Company and the adequacy of the Company's systems of internal accounting controls, and monitoring compliance with the Company's conflicts of interest and business ethics policies.
-The Audit Committee is composed entirely of Directors who the Board of Directors has determined to be independent within the meaning of Sections 303.01(B)(2)(a) and (3) of the New York Stock Exchange's listing standards.
+The Audit Committee's responsibilities include the selection of the independent registered public accounting firm, reviewing the plan and results of the audit performed by the Company's independent registered public accounting firm and the adequacy of the Company's systems of internal accounting controls, and monitoring compliance with the Company's conflicts of interest and business ethics policies.
+The Audit Committee is composed entirely of Directors who the Board of Directors has determined to be independent within the meaning of the New York Stock Exchange's listing standards.
 The Board of Directors has determined that each of the members of the Audit Committee is financially literate and at least one member has accounting or financial management expertise, in each case as required by the New York Stock Exchange's listing standards.
-The Board of Directors has determined that Mr. Keith Hughes is an "audit committee financial expert" as defined by the rules and is independent within the meaning of Item 7(d)(3)(iv) of Schedule 14A of the Exchange Act.
+The Board of Directors has determined that Mr. Keith Hughes is an "audit committee financial expert" within the meaning of the regulations of the Securities and Exchange Commission.
 The Audit Committee has an Audit Committee Charter that is attached as Annex B to this Proxy Statement.
-The Audit Committee Charter is available on the Company's website at www.pilgrimspride.com, under the "Investors - Corporate Governance" caption.
+The Audit Committee Charter is also available on the Company's website at www.pilgrimspride.com, under the "Investors - Corporate Governance" caption.
 The Audit Committee Charter is also available in print to any stockholder who requests it.

 The Compensation Committee reviews the Company's remuneration policies and practices and establishes the salaries of the Company's officers.
-The Compensation Subcommittee is responsible for administering certain aspects of the Pilgrim's Pride Corporation Senior Executive Performance Bonus Plan dealing with compensation for designated Section 162(m) participants, currently Mr. Lonnie "Bo" Pilgrim.
+The Compensation Subcommittee is responsible for administering certain aspects of the Pilgrim's Pride Corporation Senior Executive Performance Bonus Plan dealing with compensation for designated Section 162(m) participants, currently Mr. Lonnie "Bo" Pilgrim, Clifford E. Butler, O.B.
+Goolsby, Jr., Richard A. Cogdill and J. Clinton Rivers.